Like most major U.S cities, Seattle is safe. There is a low chance of you becoming a victim of crime, road accident, or random act of god.

 - Don’t look flashy – especially at tourist sights, it will attract the wrong sort of attention.

 - Avoid giving money to panhandlers – It’s up to you, of course, but the Seattle police department advises against it.
 If someone gets aggressive or intimidating, cross the street, and find a police officer to report the incident.

 - It’s legal to buy marijuana – from licensed places if you’re over 21.
 Know your limits though…

 - And don’t drive when you’re high – it’s illegal and unsafe.

-- Don’t take shortcuts at night – stick to well lit, busy streets, even if it’s longer to walk.
+- Don’t take shortcuts at night – stick to well-lit, busy streets, even if it’s longer to walk.

-- Get yourself a sim card – you can get around without worry, find nearby food and drink, call people.
+- Get yourself a sim card – you can get around without worry, find nearby food and drink, and call people.
 All the benefits.

 - Notify people if you head into the mountains – make sure you check in; don’t go off-grid.